jameshfisher/jameshfisher.com/_posts/2018-02-11-ip-address-mac-address-translation.md

 ---
-title: "How does an IP address get translated to a MAC address?"
+title: How does an IP address get translated to a MAC address?
-tags: ["programming", "networking"]
+tags:
+  - programming
+  - networking
 ---

 For an IP packet to be sent, it must be encapsulated in an Ethernet frame.